vncg/react-admin/docs/List.md

 **Tip**: Don't mix up this `filters` prop, expecting a React element, with the `filter` props, which expects an object to define permanent filters (see below).

-The `Filter` component accepts the usual `className` prop but you can override many class names injected to the inner components by React-admin thanks to the `classes` property (as most Material UI components, see their [documentation about it](https://material-ui.com/customization/overrides/#overriding-with-classes)).
+The `Filter` component accepts the usual `className` prop but you can override many class names injected to the inner components by vn-kooch-react-admin thanks to the `classes` property (as most Material UI components, see their [documentation about it](https://material-ui.com/customization/overrides/#overriding-with-classes)).
 This property accepts the following keys:

 * `form`: applied to the root element when rendering as a form.
 * `button`: applied to the root element when rendering as a button.

 Children of the `<Filter>` form are regular inputs. `<Filter>` hides them all by default, except those that have the `alwaysOn` prop.

-**Tip**: For technical reasons, react-admin does not accept children of `<Filter>` having both a `defaultValue` and `alwaysOn`.
+**Tip**: For technical reasons, vn-kooch-react-admin does not accept children of `<Filter>` having both a `defaultValue` and `alwaysOn`.
 To set default values for always on filters, use the `filterDefaultValues` prop of the `<List>` component instead (see below).

 ### Records Per Page